unstoppabledomains/resolution/README.md

 ```

 ## Autoconfiguration of blockchain network

-In some scenarios system might not be flexible enough to easy distinguish
-between various Ethereum testnets on compile time.
-For this case Resolution
+In some scenarios system might not be flexible enough to easy distinguish between various Ethereum testnets on compile time.
-library provide a special async constructor which should be waited for
+For this case Resolution library provide a special async constructor which should be waited for
 `await Resolution.autonetwork(options)`.
-This method makes a JSON RPC
-"net_version" call to the provider to get the network id.
+This method makes a JSON RPC "net_version" call to the provider to get the network id.

-This method configures only Uns.
-Zns is supported only on Zilliqa mainnet which
+This method configures only Ens and Cns, Zns is supported only on Zilliqa mainnet which is going to be used in any cases.
-is going to be used in any cases.
-You can provide a configured provider or a
-blockchain url as in the following example:
+You can provide a configured provider or a blockchain url as in the following example:
 ```
 await Resolution.autoNetwork({
   uns: {provider},
 });
 ```
 ## Error Handling

 When resolution encounters an error it returns the error code instead of